rauhs/hicada/README.md

 # Examples

-There is some examples in the bottom of the `hicada.compiler` namespace.
+There is a lot of examples in the bottom of the `hicada.compiler` namespace.
+Check them out!

 For instance, if you often clone elements you can write a DSL to support it:

 ```clj